IanMosquera/EPB_internal_wiring/README.md

 A guide for any technical personel on wiring the receptacles to interconnect board.

 arQ Data Interface Receptacle
-Transfers data from the interconnectboard to the arQ datalogger

 | Wire color(Receptacle) | Jumper - Port(Interconnect Board) |
 | --- | --- |